🚨 Critical Safety Measures

 - Common Misconception: "Increase fluids while taking diuretics"

-- Evidence Against: Increased fluid intake raises hyponatremia risk
+- Evidence Against: Increased fluid intake raises thiazide-hyponatremia risk (mechanism: thiazides impair free water clearance)

 ✅ Evidence-Based Fluid Management

-- Recommendation: Normal fluid intake, avoid pushing fluids
+- Practical Recommendation: Normal fluid intake, avoid pushing fluids

 ⚖️ Cardiovascular Benefits vs Hyponatremia Risks